rahmandarmawan21/xtraml-betatest/README.md

 To execute the automation tests, use the following command: npx playwright test or npx playwright test --ui

+Open test report use the following command: npx playwright show-report

 Test Framework
 The repository uses [insert testing framework, e.g., Cypress, Selenium, or Playwright] for automation.
 The scripts are written in [insert language, e.g., JavaScript/TypeScript] and organized to ensure modularity and maintainability.
 Folder Structure